SocialGuy-Wagu/ascii-Video/README.md

 # ascii-Video

-> ⚠️ **Heads up: this is AI slop.** Most of this code was vibe-coded with an LLM.
-It works, mostly, but expect rough edges, dead code paths, and questionable architectural choices.
-Use at your own risk.
+> ⚠️ **AI code.** Most of this code was vibe-coded with an Claude.
+Mostly works except for the ascii mp4 export option at the end.

 A terminal ASCII art video player for Linux.